Do you wonder how to make money with C++ programming? Here are 6 creative ways for a C++ developer to make money programming in C++

 I always wanted to work in C++, but my first job from my college campus was to work in Visual Basic 6.
 So I quit the job in the first year itself and moved to a web-based company.

-There wasn’t much programming work in the web-based company.
+There wasn’t much of a core programming work in the web-based company.
+It may still be valid because vanilla web development companies who source projects from clients on sites like Upwork are more into putting things together than core development.
+I wasn’t into such a vanilla company, but still, there wasn’t hard code development work—only maintenance of some in house projects.
 So I was into my third job as a C++ Developer in the first year of my professional career.
 You can read in detail about my jobs here.

 The point I am trying to put is, there is a difference between knowing C++ programming and the actual industry application of C++ programming.